Convolution Bounds on Quantile Aggregation: Numerical illustration

 For $t \in [0,1)$, we numerically compare the quantile aggregation value $q_t^+ (\nu)$, $\nu \in \Lambda_n(\mu)$ with analytical bounds obtained in the homogeneous case, where the marginal distribution is identical and denoted by $\mu$.
 Recall that the convolution bound is given by \eqref{eq:main1pr}, the (reduced) dual bound derived in \cite{EP06} is given by \eqref{eq:dual_expression} and the reduced convolution bound is given by \eqref{eq:main1hom}.
 The standard bound is derived from the lower Fr\'{e}chet-Hoeffding bound (see Remark A.29 of \cite{FS16}).
 We also give the quantile aggregation value under a comonotonic scenario for comparison.

-Figure \ref{fig:bound_p} (left panel) illustrates that the convolution bound \eqref{eq:main1pr}, the reduced convolution bound \eqref{eq:main1hom} and the dual bound \eqref{eq:dual_expression} share the same value of quantile aggregation for a Pareto distribution.
+This section also serves as a numerical illustration for the worst-case risk aggregation in Section \ref{sec:qrm}.
+In Figure \ref{fig:bound_p}, we compute \eqref{eq:intrinsic_prob} in the setting that losses in a portfolio follow some given marginal distributions.
+Figure \ref{fig:bound_p} (left panel) illustrates that the convolution bound \eqref{eq:main1pr}, the reduced convolution bound \eqref{eq:main1hom} and the reduced dual bound \eqref{eq:dual_expression} share the same value of quantile aggregation for a Pareto distribution.
 The standard bound performs worst as an upper bound for $\sup_{\nu \in \Lambda_n(\mu)} q_t^+ (\nu)$.
 The comonotonic scenario serves as a lower bound.
 Results for other distributions such as Lognormal and Gamma distribution are similar and we omit them.

-In Figure \ref{fig:bound_p} (right panel), we plot analytical bounds of the maximum possible quantile aggregation value $\sup_{\nu \in \Lambda_3(\mu) }q_t^+ (\nu)$, where the $n$-convolution bound \eqref{eq:main1pr} achieves a strictly smaller value than the dual bound \eqref{eq:dual_expression}.
+In Figure \ref{fig:bound_p} (right panel), we plot analytical bounds of the maximum possible quantile aggregation value $\sup_{\nu \in \Lambda_3(\mu) }q_t^+ (\nu)$, where the convolution bound \eqref{eq:main1pr} achieves a strictly smaller value than the reduced dual bound \eqref{eq:dual_expression}.
 It means that our bound \eqref{eq:main1pr} is an analytically better bound for quantile aggregation.
 Figure \ref{fig:bound_p} (right panel) further shows that \eqref{eq:main1pr} is better than the reduced convolution bound \eqref{eq:main1hom}; see also Example \ref{ex:ex0}.